apache/activemq-website/src/networks-of-brokers.md

 ### Stuck Messages

-There might have multiples cause for Stuck Message, paragrapĥs below aim to give advice setting that may help to fix this issue.
+There might have multiples cause for Stuck Message, sections below aim to give advice setting that may help to fix this issue.

 #### Disable replayWhenNoConsumers (version 5.6)
 There is a destination policy that allows this behavior for queues by configuring a `conditionalNetworkBridgeFilterFactory` with `replayWhenNoConsumers=true`.
 The `conditionalNetworkBridgeFilterFactory` provides an optional `replayDelay` based on the broker-in time.